bowenyu066/18.619-final-project/README.md

 This project studies maximum independent sets in sparse Erdős-Rényi graphs `G(n,d/n)` and in the SNAP ca-GrQc collaboration network.
-The notebook compares random-order greedy, minimum-degree greedy, and a warm-started CBC integer program, with careful separation between feasible incumbents and certified optima.
+The notebook compares *random-order greedy*, *minimum-degree greedy*, and *a warm-started CBC integer program*, together with careful separation between *feasible incumbents* and *certified optima*.

 ## Main Results